By Jennifer Lee

 Let’s start by pointing out that protests are effective for a number of reasons— they can apply pressure for lawmakers to advance specific aims (for instance, the passing of a bill).
 They can also act as a springboard for awareness— a starting point for deeper and more nuanced dialogue.
 In absence of particularly well-defined specific aims, the Science March might function primarily in service of the latter objective, among others.

 Critics like Robert Young have tried to pin their unease on bad optics — they worry about a perceived “loss of objectivity,” or the so-called “politicization of science.”
-These critics fear we will lose our moral high-ground as calm and objective voices of pure reason in the public eye.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.